What is a Data Warehouse

 And to make it even more apparent, what if we ask something like:

-• What is average HRV of everyone per hour who is over 90.7 kilograms (200lbs)?
+• What is average HRV of everyone per minute?

 This sheer number of rows of data which must be processed is the reason for a data warehouse.